CMPSC-580-Allegheny-College-Spring-2024/own-project-rodriguez03/src/README.md

 - The Quest for Democracy

 In the end, my project is driven by a fundamental belief in the power of democracy.
 By shedding light on the intricacies of electoral behavior, I hope to strengthen the democratic process and ensure that every voice is heard.
-So join me on this journey as we embark on the quest to predict partisan parties in Pennsylvania's electoral districts! 🗳️🔮
+So join me on this journey as you embark on the quest to predict partisan parties in Pennsylvania's electoral districts! 🗳️🔮

 ### Project Prototype For Now